Sanjeev-8205/ga4_dataset-bigquery-analytics/README.md

 # ga4_dataset-bigquery-analytics
-This is a project using the BigQuery GA4 Dataset, which solely uses bigquery to extract valuable insights from the data and answer various business analytics questions.
-A Looker Studio dashboard is also made to provide visual access of the analytical data.
+This is a project using the **BigQuery GA4 Dataset**, which solely uses bigquery to extract valuable insights from the data and answer various business analytics questions.
+A **Looker Studio dashboard** is also made to provide visual access of the analytical data.

 ## Folders